Slavery in Canada: Modern slavery

 The ratifying of the Slavery Convention by Canada in 1953 began the country's international commitments to address modern slavery.
 Human trafficking in Canada is a legal and political issue, and Canadian legislators have been criticized for having failed to deal with the problem in a more systematic way.
 British Columbia's Office to Combat Trafficking in Persons formed in 2007, making British Columbia the first province of Canada to address human trafficking in a formal manner.
 The biggest human trafficking case in Canadian history surrounded the dismantling of the Domotor-Kolompar criminal organization.
 On June 6, 2012, the Government of Canada established the National Action Plan to Combat Human Trafficking in order to oppose human trafficking.
-The Human Trafficking Taskforce was established in June 2012 to replace the Interdepartmental Working Group on Trafficking in Persons as the body responsible for the development of public policy related to human trafficking in Canada.
+The Human Trafficking Task force was established in June 2012 to replace the Interdepartmental Working Group on Trafficking in Persons as the body responsible for the development of public policy related to human trafficking in Canada.

 One current and highly publicized instance is the vast disappearances of Aboriginal women which has been linked to human trafficking by some sources.
 Former Prime Minister Stephen Harper had been reluctant to tackle the issue on the grounds that it is not a "sociological issue" and declined to create a national inquiry into the issue counter to United Nations and Inter-American Commission on Human Rights' opinions that the issue is significant and in need of higher inquiry.